aljaz23/Outfit7-Back-end/README.md

 2. In the same folder as .yaml in terminal write docker compose up

+3. All request are already setup in "Outfit7 - backend.postman_collection.json" file, which is imported in POSTMAN where u can make REQUESTS.

 3. There are 2 REST APIS:

     POST - Check servcies API